 Needless to say, this was not at all what we had in mind when we sent him off to college two years ago.

 Of course, he could still live in his apartment down there if he wanted to, but he doesn’t seem interested since all of his classes are online.
 I don’t know if it’s mom’s home cooking or that most of his friends are still in this area, or what is keeping him here, but I’m kind of glad I can keep an eye on him.
 I worry he doesn’t eat enough and doesn’t get outside enough and all of the mom things.

 I encouraged him to consider taking the spring semester off, getting a job, and going back to finish up whenever in-person classes resume, but he doesn’t seem interested in doing that.
 I guess he will just continue trying to make the best of it, living here at home, and taking all of his classes online.

-In the meantime, Caroline has started looking at colleges for fall of 2021, and I’m just hoping and praying that by then, life is getting back to some semblance of normal.
+In the meantime, C has started looking at colleges for fall of 2021, and I’m just hoping and praying that by then, life is getting back to some semblance of normal.

 She wasn’t really interested in college at all until very recently.
 She’s never liked school (which is why we moved her to a cyber charter school back in 8th grade) but she wants to go away and live in a city somewhere.
 She’s been talking about that for years.

 I told her that if she wants to experience life in another city, unless she has some well thought-out career plan that doesn’t require further education, the best way to do that is to go away to college.